This article was reviewed and updated on August 11, 2020

 - Low or no down payment: Most balloon mortgages require a lower down payment than their traditional counterparts, which is ideal for those without savings.
 This can also be helpful for house flippers whose assets are tied up in another project.

-- Simplified qualification: Because of the unusual structuring and the fact that many traditional banks no longer offer balloon loans, it is easier to qualify for this type of financing, especially for those who don’t meet standard requirements, like a good credit score and strong financial history.
+- Simplified qualification: Because of the unusual structuring and the fact that many traditional banks no longer offer balloon loans, it is easier to qualify for this type of financing, especially for those who don’t meet standard requirements, like good credit scores and strong financial history.

 - The ability to refinance: A balloon mortgage isn’t permanent.
 You always maintain the option to refinance the loan at any point.
 In fact, many individuals seek a balloon loan for the lower rates with a plan to refinance before the term is up to avoid the large balloon payment.
 Of course, you never know what the interest rates will be at that point or whether unexpected events might impact your financial situation.